saswatsamal/Access-Web-Data/Week 2/README.md

 - In this assignment you will read through and parse a file with text and numbers.
 You will extract all the numbers in the file and compute the sum of the numbers.

-- Data Files
+### Data Files

-We provide two files for this assignment.
-One is a sample file where we give you the sum for your testing and the other is the actual data you need to process for the assignment.
+You can get the data file here: [Get the Data File](https://github.com/saswatsamal/Access-Web-Data/blob/master/Week%202/regex_sum_817986.txt)

-- Solution
+### Solution

-You can check the solution here:
+You can check the solution here: [Get the Code](https://github.com/saswatsamal/Access-Web-Data/blob/master/Week%202/week2.py)